Climate change and infectious diseases: Geographic range and distribution

-Phenology and wildlife diseases
+Phenology

 Phenology is the study of seasonal cycles, and with climate change the seasonal biologic cycles of many animals have already been affected.
 For example, the transmission of tick-borne encephalitis (TBE) is higher to humans when early spring temperatures are warmer.
 The warmer temperatures result in an overlap in feeding activity of ticks who are infected with the virus (nymphal) with ticks who aren't (larval).
 This overlapped feeding leads to more uninfected larval ticks acquiring the infection and therefore increases the risk of humans being infected with TBE.
 Conversely, cooler spring temperatures would result in less overlapped feeding activity and would therefore decrease the risk of zoonotic transmission of TBE.

 Wildlife host-to-pathogen interaction

 The transmission of pathogens happens through either direct contact from a diseased animal to another, or indirectly through a host like infected prey or a vector.
 Higher temperatures as a result of climate change results in an increased presence of disease producing agents in hosts and vectors, and also increases the "survival of animals that harbor disease".
 Survival of Parelaphostrongylus tenuis, a brain worm of white-tailed deer that affects moose, could be increased due to the higher temperatures and milder winters caused by climate change.
 In moose this worm causes fatal neurological disease.
 Moose are already facing heat stress due to climate change, and may have increased susceptibility to parasitic and infectious diseases like the brain worm.